thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

 Optimal configuration of Puma depends upon your Linode choice.
 The following config is based on the Linode 1GB plan.
 When needed, you can scale up your workers as your CPU count increases.

-1. Check the number of CPUs on your server.
-Type:
+1. Check the number of CPUs on your server:

         grep -c processor /proc/cpuinfo

-2. Then, create a Puma config file by entering:
+2. Then, create a Puma config file:

         vim config/puma.rb